rob333/flutter_mediator_persistence/README.md

    Declare the persistent wathced variable with `defaultVal.globalPersist('key')`<br>
    **Suggest to put the watched variables into a file [var.dart][example/lib/var.dart] and then import it.**

-2. Initial the persistent store with `await initGlobalPersist();` and create the host with `globalHost(child: MyApp())` at the top of the widget tree.
+2. Initial the persistent storage with `await initGlobalPersist();` and create the host with `globalHost(child: MyApp())` at the top of the widget tree.

-3. Create a widget with `globalConsume` or `watchedVar.consume` to register the watched variable to the host to rebuild it when updating.
+3. Create a consume widget with `globalConsume` or `watchedVar.consume` to register the watched variable to the host to rebuild it when updating.

 4. Make an update to the watched variable, by `watchedVar.value` or `watchedVar.ob.updateMethod(...)`.